TheAxonLab/defacing-and-qc-analysis/statistical_analysis/ManualRatings/README.md

 ## Statistical analysis associated to the defacing pre-registration.

 Manual ratings

-The reason this folder contains so many notebooks is that we had to rethink our statistical analysis several times before finding one that suits our data configuration.
-Here is a quick recap of our journey: The manual ratings in our original design were ordinal variables, that is categorical variables with a clear ordering of the categories.
-Thus we started by considering the continuation ratio model (CRM).
-To help us build and understand the CRM, we played with the similar but simpler model : ordered logistic regression.
-The problem however is that the CRM cannot handle missing values, which is part of our design.
-Thus, we decided to change the design of the future manual ratings collection.
-The goal was to be able to consider linear mixed effect regression by making the manual ratings more continuous.
-Yet, we were not able to find a configuration under which the linear mixed effect regression was reliably converging to a non-singular solution, despite playing with all possible parameters (e.g number of raters, number of images rated per rater, dataset size).
-Thus we finally settled for a repeated measure ANOVA.

 - `simulate_data.R` is a script to simulate raters manually assigning quality grades to subjects in original and defaced conditions.
 The simulated data have a positive bias towards defaced ratings.

 - `ContinuationRatioModel.ipynb` is the notebook to run continuation ratio model.